davidju4717/Rescue_Me/README.md

 # Rescue Me!

 Rescue Me! is a mobile application developed with flutter SDK and written in Dart that allows an animal rescue organization to locate abandoned kittens and puppies in a city.
-Users of this application can help the organization with its mission by posting a photo and the count of the fluffy creatues when encountering them.
+Users of this application can help the organization with its mission by posting a photo and the count of the fluffy creatures when encountering them.
 The  user's device geolocation will also be stored in the post upon submission.

 ## Key Features